Baseball has long been known as America’s favorite pastime, with a history that stretches far beyond the ballpark.

-• A unique aspect of Major League Baseball is using a special mud to prepare baseballs for games.
+- Major League Baseball uses a special mud to prepare the baseballs before every game.

-• Fenway Park opened in 1912 and is the oldest Major League Baseball stadium still used today.
+- Fenway Park, which opened in 1912, is the oldest MLB stadium still in use today.

 Most Interesting Facts About Baseball